Pod-Point/laravel-mail-export/README.md

 [![Minimum PHP Version](https://img.shields.io/badge/php-%3E%3D%207.1-8892BF.svg?style=flat-square)](https://php.net/)

 A mail exporter for Laravel.
 This package exports any mail sent with Laravel's `Mailable` class.
 Simply use the `Exportable` trait on the desired email that you would like to export to some storage.

+Laravel mail exporter currently only exports the mail as .eml.

 ## Installation